Fallout Tactics: Brotherhood of Steel: Release and reception

-Fallout Tactics: Brotherhood of Steel was released on March 15, 2001.
+Fallout Tactics was released on March 15, 2001.
 Physical copies included a bonus disc with printable files for the miniature wargame Fallout: Warfare, such as the board and the ruleset.
-In the United States, Fallout Tactics: Brotherhood of Steel debuted at No. 10 on NPD Intelect's computer game sales rankings for March 11–17.
+In the United States, Fallout Tactics debuted at No. 10 on NPD Intelect's computer game sales rankings for March 11–17.
 It rose to fourth place the following week, but was absent from NPD's top 10 in its third week.
-According to the Australian Centre for the Moving Image, Fallout Tactics: Brotherhood of Steel has sold over 300,000 copies.
+According to the Australian Centre for the Moving Image, Fallout Tactics has sold over 300,000 copies.

 Fallout Tactics was well received and scored generally favorable reviews according to review aggregator Metacritic.
 PC Gamer gave it a score of 85%.
 The upgraded combat system was often applauded, even if the computer AI would typically not react until shot at by the human player.
 The major criticisms of Fallout Tactics were its linearity compared to previous Fallout games and its emphasis on combat over open-ended role-playing.
 Several bugs involving vehicles in the game were never fixed.
-John Lee reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "A treat for Fallout and strategy fans alike."
+John Lee reviewed the PC version of the game for Next Generation, rating it four stars out of five, stating it was "[a] treat for Fallout and strategy fans alike."

 Fallout Tactics was a nominee for Computer Gaming Worlds 2001 "Best Strategy Game" award, which ultimately went to Kohan: Immortal Sovereigns.
 The editors wrote, "Fallout Tactics charmed many an editor in the office, fusing the best parts of Fallout with the tactical savvy of a Jagged Alliance or an X-COM."